midtown-ai/glossary/glossary/s.md

 # SFT

- `A way to turn a generalist pre-trained model into a "fine-tuned" expert model, aka domain-specific model` Normally done with supervised learning to minimize the number of samples required and be less compute intensive and be more compute friendly?
+ `A way to turn a generalist [pre-trained model] into a "fine-tuned" expert model, aka domain-specific model` Normally done with [supervised learning] to minimize the number of samples required and be less compute intensive and be more compute friendly?

- See also [S], [Domain-Specific Model], [Pre-Trained Model], [Supervised Learning], [Transfer Learning]
+ See also [S], [Domain-Specific Model], [Red Teaming], [Transfer Learning]

 # Supervised Learning